Egypt Travel Gate

 Alabaster Mosque

-The Alabaster Mosque of Muhammad Ali
+The Mosque of Muhammad Ali in Old Cairo

 The great Mosque of Muhammad Ali Pasha or Alabaster Mosque stands proudly on the highest point inside the courtyard of the Citadel of Saladin.
 The Mosque of Muhammad Ali is the most popular Islamic mosque among tourists .It is one of the first features to be seen when approaching the city from no matter which side.